 Continuity is important and time and patience are needed to gain trust and confidence.
 For this reason, we like to run long-term projects so participants have a chance at getting something considerable out of them.

-We aim to bring a “spirit of simple enjoyment”, provide an opportunity for laughter and time to talk and time to listen.
+bring a “spirit of simple enjoyment”, provide an opportunity for laughter, time to talk and time to listen.

-We aim to create a safe, supportive environment of participation with everyone meeting on equal terms where participants feel they can ‘have a go’ and contribute in their own way.
+create a safe, supportive environment with everyone meeting on equal terms where participants feel they can ‘have a go’ and contribute in their own way.

 give every participant a role to give them an identity and sense of purpose.
 It is vital that participants have a choice and partake in an activity they want to do.